Heritage Officers

 • They support the integration and inclusion of heritage policy across all sectors, officers also prepare and implement actions of their county’s Heritage and Biodiversity Plans.

-Each year The Heritage Council provides grant assistance to Local Authorities for projects which support the implementation of their County Heritage Plans.
-Here is the list of projects being undertaken this year.
-Previous years can be found here
+Each year The Heritage Council provides grant assistance to Local Authorities for projects that support the implementation of their County Heritage Plans.

 Training and Development